phdunham/minecraft_mods/README.md

 minecraft_mods
 ==============

-Some mods I have made for minecraft
+This is an assortment of MineCraft mods I have made for various plugs.

+* mods/computercraft/lua/rom/programs/turtle/house - uses a turtle to build a house
+* mods/computercraft/lua/rom/programs/turtle/bigdig - uses a turtle to clear a cube of any size